luce-carevic/typo/mkdocs/docs/user-guide/settings.md

 Options
 -------

-By default the plugin process entries content.
+By default the plugin process entries content (and excerpt).
 You can also activated this process for the comments (excluding trackbacks, pingbacks or webmentions):

 ![Settings](../img/typo-settings.jpg)